TTimeGaming/fvtt-more-activities/README.md

 - **Hook Activity:** Adds inline macro activities that execute on a specified hook, with support for manual usage.
 - **Contested Activity:** Adds chat cards that allow for configurable contested rolls
 - **Chain Activity:** Adds the ability to chain multiple activities together with a confirmation to proceed
+- **Teleport Activity:** Adds the ability to teleport tokens on the canvas
+- **Movement Activity:** Adds the ability to force tokens to move on the canvas

 ### ⚠️ Current Limitations